 The more recognisable hits soon came, and when they did the fans gleefully responded.
 Holiday in particular had everyone launching themselves into the air, though one had the impression that the band may have somewhat overestimated the audience’s familiarity with their back catalogue.
 Obviously used to playing packed stadia lined with hardcore fans, performing to the comparatively mixed crowd of Reading provided a different challenge to the pop-punk three-piece.

 Following their headline gig at the Brixton Academy, rumours were abounding that Green Day intended to play 1994’s seminal album Dookie from start to finish.
 These rumours were confirmed at the close of a spirited performance of Wake Me Up When September Ends, when a banner bearing the album’s artwork descended.
 Though a bold move and a fantastic piece of fan service, it proved to remove a degree of spontaneity from the show – unusually for Green Day.
 An album front-loaded with hits, the middle section let the pace to drop a fraction.
 A cover of AC/DC’s Highway to Hell allowed Armstrong to flex his vocal range, and his defiant wielding of first a water hose, then a toilet roll gun and finally a pneumatic cannon that launched T-shirts into the crowd could not help but bring a smile to everyone’s faces.

 It is this irreverent anarchy that so endears Green Day to their fans, and the band will certainly come away from Reading having garnered many, many more.

-For further more information about Green Day and future events visit here.
+For further information and future events visit Green Day’s website here.

 For further information about Reading Festival visit here.